TurakhiaLab/ROADIES/docs/index.md

 We welcome contributions from the community.
 If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.
 For general inquiries and support, reach out to our team.

+Anshu Gupta - ang037 [at] ucsd [dot] edu

+Yatish Turakhia - yturakhia [at] ucsd [dot] edu

 ## Citing ROADIES

 If you use ROADIES in your research or publications, please cite the following paper:

 Gupta A, Mirarab S, Turakhia Y, (2024).
-Accurate, scalable, and fully automated inference of species trees from raw genome assemblies using ROADIES. _bioRxiv_. https://www.biorxiv.org/content/10.1101/2024.05.27.596098v1
+Accurate, scalable, and fully automated inference of species trees from raw genome assemblies using ROADIES. _bioRxiv_. [https://www.biorxiv.org/content/10.1101/2024.05.27.596098v1](https://www.biorxiv.org/content/10.1101/2024.05.27.596098v1).

+### Accessing ROADIES output files

+The output files with the gene trees and species trees generated by ROADIES in the manuscript are deposited to [Dryad](https://datadryad.org/stash).
+To access it, please refer to the following:

+Gupta, Anshu; Mirarab, Siavash; Turakhia, Yatish (2024).
+Accurate, scalable, and fully automated inference of species trees from raw genome assemblies using ROADIES [Dataset].
+Dryad. [https://doi.org/10.5061/dryad.tht76hf73](https://doi.org/10.5061/dryad.tht76hf73).